-Orthodox Christians observe Easter with candles, prayers
+Greek town ritually burns Judas as Orthodox celebrate Easter

 - Hannity vows to bash Kimmel until he apologizes to 1st lady

+Orthodox Easter came a week later than the holiday this year for Western-based Christian churches, with significant observances in Russia, Greece, Ukraine, Serbia and Kosovo.

+About 4.3 million people took part in event, the Interior Ministry said.
+President Vladimir Putin and Prime Minister Dmitry Medvedev attended Easter services at Christ the Savior Cathedral, Moscow’s largest church.

-In Kiev, Ukrainian President Petro Poroshenko attended Orthodox Easter services at the Volodymyrskiy Monastery.
+In Kiev, Ukrainian President Petro Poroshenko attended Easter services at the Volodymyrskiy Monastery.

+Serbia celebrated the day in a highly charged atmosphere over Kosovo, the former Serbian province whose predominantly Muslim, ethnic Albanian people declared independence a decade ago.

+Kosovo is considered by Serbian nationalists to be the cradle of the Balkan nation’s statehood and religion.
+On the eve of Easter, Serbian Orthodox Church Patriarch Irinej urged political leaders never to accept Kosovo’s independence, even if the price is abandoning the country’s proclaimed goal of joining the European Union.